Demand-Side Scheduling Based on Multi-Agent Deep Actor-Critic Learning for Smart Grids: Introduction

 To overcome the first mentioned key challenge, we propose a model-free policy-based reinforcement learning method in Section~\ref{sec_rl_method} for each household to learn their optimal DSM strategies.
-To address the second key challenge, we propose a centralised critic network which allows the aggregator to provide an allowable level of messaging to guide the learning processes of the households.
-Our experiments, presented in Section~\ref{sec_experiments}, show that the proposed model is able to not only address the scenarios of cooperative learning with shared utility, but also able to adapt themselves with non-cooperative goals of load demands.
-By comparing to an offline method that plans consumption based on a predicted price schedule \cite{mohsenian10}, we show that our method is better able to handle the uncertainties associated with real-time pricing.
+To address the second key challenge, we propose a centralized critic network which provides information to guide the learning processes of the households.
+Experiments are presented in Section~\ref{sec_experiments}.
+By comparing our method to an offline method that plans consumption based on a predicted price schedule \cite{mohsenian10}, we show that our method is better able to handle the uncertainties associated with real-time pricing.